Was Your Favorite Show Nominated For An Emmy This Year?

 Billy Porter, "Pose"

-Jeremy Strong, "Succesion"
+Jeremy Strong, "Succession"

 Outstanding Comedy Actress